top of page

 Q: How many times can I reschedule my appointment?

 Each appointment may be rescheduled a maximum of one time 48 hours or more before your session begins.
-Repeat rescheduling is not permitted.
-Appointments canceled or rescheduled within 48 hours of session start time will be charged the full fee as listed on the website.
+Repeat rescheduling of a single appointment is not permitted.
+Appointments rescheduled within 48 hours of session start time are subject to a rescheduling fee equal to the total fee of the scheduled service,.

 Q: I have a gift certificate for bodywork, how can I redeem this during booking?